-To protect fragile populations, the Peru government has continued covid lockdown in November for Peruvian children age 12 and under, as well as senior adults over age 65.
+To protect fragile populations, the Peru government continued covid lockdown in November for Peruvian children age 12 and under, as well as senior adults over age 65.
 On October 19, the Peru government made limited entry tickets to Machu Picchu available thorugh November 30.
-It looks like there was a communication error between agencies.
+It looks like there was a communication gap between agencies.
 The administrators of tourism weren't thinking about the younger kids still restricted to their homes when they released the entry tickets to Machu Picchu online.
 People could go online and reserve free tickets, at first in November and now through December 2020.
-But there was no mention of age limit, and families could reserve tickets for anyone including kids under 12 who were technically restricted to their homes in November.
+But there was no mention of age limit, so families could reserve tickets for anyone including kids under 12 who were technically restricted to their homes in November.

 To correct the situation, the Peru government had to invalidate all Machu Picchu entry tickets for kids under 12 and senior citizens over 65 through the end of November because these entry dates conflicted with the terms of the lockdown over this same period of time.
 This applies only to those who reserved entry tickets in November.
 The ban is not a policy change and in no way affects entry tickets for later dates for local or foreign tourists.

 As of December 1, children under 12 are now permitted to enter historical and archaeological sites including Machu Picchu.
 Perurail is allowing children under 12 to book tickets on trains with their parents and guardians.